Plan your visit to Bala, Ontario for great year round Muskoka experiences and lots of dining and shopping choices.

 Food and Dining

-Check out Bala Falls Pub, Moon River Lookout, Bala Bay Food and Spirits and Pizza Nova (in the former Bala Bay Inn), The Hook and Ladder, Castle Blue, and Cottage Cravings.
+Check out Bala Falls Pub, Moon River Lookout, Bala Bay Food and Spirits (in the former Bala Bay Inn), The Hook and Ladder, Castle Blue, Taco Kar and Cottage Cravings.
 Next door to the Cottage Cravings plaza is The Cottage Butcher.
 In summer and spring/fall weekends, Don’s Bakery is famous for its wide array of excellent baked goods.
 For all your food needs, Bala Freshmart is found in the centre of town and Oliver’s Coffee is in the same building.
 Heading toward 400 on 38?
 Check out the Northern BBQ Shack and the award-winning Mrs. H’s Fish and Chips.
 Just outside of Bala is a PIE Wood Fired Pizza Joint in Torrance with Clear Lake Brewing Co. tucked in behind it.

 Help us celebrate Bala’s 150th Birthday